Narcissism Origin and Definition

 Note that narcissistic leadership and charismatic leadership can overlap because narcissists are often charismatic.

-However, not all charismatic leaders are acting from a deep unrecognised sense of inadequacy and narcissism.
+- However, not all charismatic leaders are acting from a deep unrecognised sense of inadequacy.